Amal-T-Roy/Car-Dashboard-Simulation/GUI.md

 # Car-Dashboard-Simulation
-Simulate a car dashboard in C and display the data using tkinter GUI in python.,The communication between the scripts is carried out with IPC with socketsus
+Simulate a car dashboard in C and display the data using tkinter GUI in python.The communication between the scripts is carried out with IPC with sockets

 # Tkinter